College of Natural and Agricultural Sciences

 CNAS Science Ambassador Program

-Represent CNAS at special events.
+Represent CNAS as a student ambassador at special events.
 Receive professional development mentoring from divisional deans.

 Early Student Career Planning Expo (ESCAPE)

 Learn career strategies from CNAS alumni, peer mentors, and Career Center counselors.

 Freshman Advising Seminar (FAS)

 Gain a faculty mentor, boost study skills, and access academic/career planning resources.
 Fall quarter only.

 Meet with academic advisers every quarter to make sure you’re on track with coursework.

 STEM Transfer Connections Program

 Peer mentoring, transfer transition workshops, faculty/student mixers, field trips, and paid undergraduate research opportunities.